krafton-ai/Megatron-Dion/README.md

 # Megatron-Dion

-> **Unofficial project.
-Not affiliated with or endorsed by NVIDIA.**
+> **This project is based on NVIDIA Megatron-LM.
+It is an unofficial, independent extension and is not affiliated with NVIDIA.**

 Welcome to the **KRAFTON-AI/Megatron-Dion** repository!

-This repository provides Dion optimizer implementations built on top of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+This repository contains Dion optimizer ([paper](https://arxiv.org/abs/2504.05295)) implementations built on top of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM).

 ## Overview